CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-7.md

 By default the format of the track is zipped geojson, but this can be changed by using the `format` parameter of the question itself.
 Supported values are `geojson` and `kmz` (not supported on Survey123).

-Survey123 users should prefer to use a location service - see [esriLocationServiceUrl]({{ site.baseurl }}/xlsform/reference-manual/2#esrilocationserviceurl).
+Survey123 users should prefer to use a location service - see [locationServiceUrl]({{ site.baseurl }}/xlsform/reference-manual/2#locationserviceurl).
 If a location service is specified, this question should be removed.

 <table class="xlsTable">
   <thead>